Nemo64/webpack-environment/README.md

 There aren't any further local dependencies.
 Every node execution is run through docker.

+## How to install

+Just run `composer require --dev nemo64/webpack-environment`.

 ## How it works

 Webpack will be executed as a docker service.